andredesousa/essential-spring-scaffold/README.md

 All of the app's code goes in a folder named `src/main`.
 The unit tests and integration test are in the `src/test` and `src/integrationTest` folders.
 Static files are placed in `src/main/resources` folder.

+## Available gradle tasks

+The tasks in [build.gradle](build.gradle) file were built with simplicity in mind to automate as much repetitive tasks as possible and help developers focus on what really matters.

+The next tasks should be executed in a console inside the root directory:

+- `./gradlew tasks` - Displays the tasks runnable from root project 'app'.
+- `./gradlew bootRun` - Runs this project as a Spring Boot application.
+- `./gradlew check` - Runs all checks.
+- `./gradlew test` - Runs the unit tests.
+- `./gradlew integrationTest` - Run the integration tests.
+- `./gradlew clean` - Deletes the build directory.
+- `./gradlew javadoc` - Generates Javadoc API documentation for the main source code.
+- `./gradlew generateOpenApiDocs` - Generates the spring doc openapi file.
+- `./gradlew generateChangelog` - Generates a changelog from GIT repository.
+- `./gradlew dependencyUpdates` - Displays the dependency updates for the project.
+- `./gradlew build` - Assembles and tests this project.
+- `./gradlew bootJar` - Assembles an executable jar archive containing the main classes and their dependencies.
+- `./gradlew bootBuildImage` - Builds an OCI image of the application using the output of the bootJar task.
+- `./gradlew release` - Performs release, creates tag and pushes it to remote.
+- `./gradlew deploy` - Deploys the application to Docker Swarm.
+- `./gradlew help` - Displays a help message.

+For more details, read the [Command-Line Interface](https://docs.gradle.org/current/userguide/command_line_interface.html) documentation in the [Gradle User Manual](https://docs.gradle.org/current/userguide/userguide.html).

+## Development mode

+[Spring Boot](https://spring.io/projects/spring-boot) makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
+Use `./gradlew bootRun` to run this project as a Spring Boot application.

+Beyond that, you can serve the app using continuous build which will automatically re-execute builds on file change.
+Run `./gradlew classes -t` and `./gradlew bootRun` on different terminals to enable auto restart on file change.

+This app includes [Swagger](https://swagger.io/).
+It is available at [http://localhost:8080/swagger-ui/](http://localhost:8080/swagger-ui/).
+The OpenAPI Specification is automatically generated.
+Run `./gradlew generateOpenApiDocs` to see the file [openapi.json](build/docs/openapi.json).

 ## Running unit tests